Houston DWI Attorney

 - You failed any field sobriety tests administered at the scene

-Our attorneys and support staff are adept at guiding clients through license suspension hearings.
+Our Houston DWI attorneys and support staff are adept at guiding clients through license suspension hearings.
 If your first court hearing does not turn out favorably, you have the right to an appeal.
 We have successfully handled many of these cases, some going all the way to the Texas Supreme Court.
-We will do everything we possibly can to help you keep your driver's license.
+Our Houston DWI attorney will do everything we possibly can to help you keep your driver's license.

 Common DWI Mistakes to Avoid in TX